 If you’re offering a B2B product you should generally focus on platforms like Linkedin, Google search and The Portfolio Collective, where you are most likely to find your audience.
 If you’re offering something B2C and highly visual then Instagram might be a better option.
 If hyperlocal, Nextdoor or Facebook can work well.

 You also need to consider which is the best way to market your product/service based on your brand and offering.
 If you are a thought leader, taking a ‘content marketing’ approach could be most effective, creating articles or videos to demonstrate your expertise.
 If you’re selling a consumer product perhaps influencer marketing or ads on social media could have the highest returns.

-One thing you need to learn at some stage is how to run an ad campaign, such as Google’s Adwords or Facebook Ads Manager.
-These may seem daunting at first, but with a few hours of messing around with one platform, you can get the hang of it.
+One thing you may need to learn at some stage is how to run an ad campaign, such as Google’s Adwords or Meta (Facebook) Ads Manager.
+These may seem daunting at first, but lately artificial intelligence has made them much easier, and with a few hours of messing around with one platform, you can typically get the hang of it.
 Once you have learnt one platform, the others are much easier to learn.
 It can even become a bit addictive playing with ad images, calls to action and targeting, then seeing the results in traffic and engagement.

 Effective marketing is essential to the success of a business.
 A study from Marketingsignals showed that 90% of new businesses fail within 120 days, and the most common reason given was “inability to compete or deliver online marketing”.

 After you have put your offering out to the market – on your LinkedIn, TPC Profile and any other relevant work platforms – the next obvious step is to proactively try to win work.